Adiiii77/Chat-Application/README.md

-**Project Title: LocalChat - Simple C++ Chat Application**
+**Chit-Chat - Simple C++ Chat Application**

 **Description:**
-💬✨ Welcome to LocalChat, a minimalistic C++ chat application that enables people to exchange messages on the same computer!
+💬✨ Welcome to Chit-Chat, a minimalistic C++ chat application that enables people to exchange messages on the same computer!
 This project utilizes object-oriented programming (OOP) concepts, providing a structured approach to managing chat sessions.
 Users can engage in one-on-one conversations, and messages are stored with the sender's name and timestamp for future reference.

 **Key Features:**
 - **Single PC Chat:** Engage in one-on-one conversations on the same computer.